Water Damage Restoration Guide December 7, 2016 – Posted in: Blog, Industrial

 It is important to note that the guide does not attempt to teach the comprehensive and complex water damage restoration process — rather, it provides the foundation for the basic principles of proper restoration practices.

 There are three main categories of water damage that result from a wide range of water damage causes.
 These can be from a busted potable water line, a rupture of a drain waste and ventilation (DWV) pipe carrying gray water, a backup of a sewage line sending biologically contaminated black water through a building or a natural disaster where brackish runoff or seawater floods the property.
 These classifications are based on the level of contamination of the water responsible for the damage.

 The three water damage classifications are:

-- Category 1 Water Damage: This is where the water originates from a potable or sanitary source and is fit for human consumption.
+- Category 1 Water Damage: This is where the water originates from a portable or sanitary source and is fit for human consumption.
 This water does not pose a threat to ingestion, dermal or inhalation exposure.
-Sources typically include broken supply lines, sprinkler systems, overflowing containers with no contaminants or natural sources like rain or melt water.
+Sources typically include broken supply lines, sprinkler systems, overflowing containers with no contaminants or natural sources like rain or meltwater.
 This is known as “fresh” water.